OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-powershell.md

 # Prerequisites
 To begin, you will need:
+* An Azure CLI need to be installed.
+If the azure cli is not installed, please click [here](https://azcliprod.blob.core.windows.net/msi/azure-cli-2.49.0.msi)
 * An Azure subscription where you can create the following kinds of resources:
     * App Service
     * App Service Plan